Pinkuu108/TicTacToe-Game-JavaScript/README.md

 Tic Tac Toe Game is a browser-based interactive web game developed using HTML, CSS, and Vanilla JavaScript.
 This project demonstrates core DOM manipulation, event handling, game logic implementation, and dynamic UI updates.

+The game also includes draw detection when all 9 boxes are clicked and no winner is found.

 ---

 ## 🚀 Features